 Asset managers build some of these functions in-house and outsource others to third parties including custodians, auditors, trading desks, and others.
 With open source crypto contracts that function like building blocks for developers, it eventually becomes trivial to spin up an asset management business at relatively low upfront cost.
 In other words, you no longer have to build out an extensive network of relationships within the financial services industry to get started — you can just deploy code and tap into open networks.
 This will represent an order of magnitude decrease in production costs for financial services, and should lead to healthier competition and savings passed through to customers.

 Crypto contracts further allow for the codification of bylaws and cap tables.
-This means you can create a global organization — be it a legal entity in a given jurisdiction or an open source software project — and define its ownership, rules, procedures, and governance mechanics through crypto contracts.
+This means you can create a global organization — be it a legal entity in a given jurisdiction or an open source software project — and define its ownership, rules, procedures, and governance mechanics through smart contracts.
 This gives organizations a toolkit for coordinating member activities in an accountable and verifiable manner, decreasing dependence on obscure local legal codes and enforcement traditions that struggle to scale across borders.
-In other words, crypto contracts bridge a large trust gap that has historically stood in the way of cross-border interaction.
+In other words, smart contracts bridge a large trust gap that has historically stood in the way of cross-border interaction.
 An example of one such organization is MakerDAO, a “decentralized autonomous organization” (DAO) that coordinates the management of a secured credit facility and a synthetic dollar-pegged asset called Dai.
 In its first year of life, MakerDAO originated over $240m of loans with zero counter-party risk, demonstrating the potential for DAOs to provide useful, open financial services to the global internet economy.

 So where are we today, and where we go from here?

-Make no mistake, we are in what is perhaps the first inning of a multi-decade evolution of crypto networks.
+Make no mistake, we’re in what is perhaps the first inning of a multi-decade evolution of crypto networks.
 Today, most crypto systems are highly experimental and will teach us a lot about optimal market structures for capital formation and productive deployment.
 It is easy to pick any individual experiment apart and find flaws, and pundits are quick to jump on opportunities to do so.
-But it is becoming increasingly clear that blockchains and crypto contracts are the most promising means of architecting a more efficient and secure way to coordinate financial services in a global, networked world — a view that is supported by major new entrants like Libra, Telegram’s TON, and the Chinese central bank’s digital currency initiative.
+But it’s becoming increasingly clear that blockchains and crypto contracts are the most promising means of architecting a more efficient and secure way to coordinate financial services in a global, networked world — a view that is supported by major new entrants like Libra and the Chinese central bank’s digital currency initiative.
 That is why, despite a 2018/2019 bear market where crypto prices declined some 70–90% across the board, the number of full time developers working on open source crypto software grew by more than 2x (see Electric Capital’s H1 2019 dev report).
 Over the same period, open lending protocols on Ethereum originated more than $600m of loans — during what many insiders would call a beta phase of the first version or two of their live contracts:

 At the same time, the user experience of these applications and networks is steadily improving with time.
 Custodians (like Anchorage) and software providers are rapidly improving private key management workflows and key recovery procedures, and browsers and hardware providers are beginning to ship crypto-native products designed for the nexus of security and usability.
 With enough time, the nuances and frictions presented by public blockchains will be abstracted away from the end user, who may not even be aware that their financial services run on blockchains.
 One day, blockchain-based financial services will set a new standard for user experience, propelled by gains in transparency, trust, and security — properties that users will come to require once they have become familiar with them.
 In those regards, legacy institutions risk disruption unless they adopt the most secure blockchain networks as well — a change that will not come naturally, nor quickly — and therein lies the opportunity for fast-moving startups.
 As for our collective understanding of blockchains, perhaps it will evolve similarly to the way the internet did: at the beginning, only experts could grasp it; today, children have a nearly innate intuition for its capabilities.

-Ultimately, it will take a long time for financial products/services built on crypto contracts to compete with major financial institutions.
-However, this may not be the most useful framing; rather, by occupying different parts of the risk- and cost-spectrums, and by being accessible to industries and markets that are neglected or underserved by the current financial system, crypto contracts will expand the size of the economic pie through what my colleague Spencer has called a parallel financial system.
+Ultimately, it will take a long time for financial products/services built on smart contracts to compete with major financial institutions.
+However, this may not be the most useful framing; rather, by occupying different parts of the risk- and cost-spectrums, and by being accessible to industries and markets that are neglected or underserved by the current financial system, smart contracts will expand the size of the economic pie through what my colleague Spencer has called a parallel financial system.
 The most immediate customers are organizations and individuals in the crypto industry itself, who have a difficult time accessing basic financial services, due to lack of comfort from legacy institutions with new and unfamiliar business models.
 By providing open, transparent financial services to the long tail of disenfranchised parties, crypto financial networks have a large addressable market that enables them to scale without directly challenging incumbent financial powerhouses.
-By the time they do present a real challenge to Wall Street, it may be too late for successful defense, as the network effects of blockchain-based financial networks become increasingly difficult to overcome as they grow.
+By the time they do present a real challenge to Wall Street, it will probably be too late for successful defense, as the network effects of blockchain-based financial networks become increasingly difficult to overcome as they grow.